by Xiaomeng Han

 Moreover, these ECT studies may help neuroscientists understand how memories are formed in the brain.
 Based on several significant research papers also published around 2014, scientists now know that memories can be stored in certain neural cells or their connections.
 However, what happens to these cells and their connections during memory reactivation and ECT is still mysterious.
 One can only imagine how our memories are created, retrieved, and recreated in our mysterious brain.

-Mona Han is a second year graduate student in the Harvard PhD Program in Neuroscience.
-She studies the neurobiology of emotions from a perspective of glial cells.
+Xiaomeng Han is a second year graduate student in the Harvard PhD Program in Neuroscience.
+She uses electron microscopy to study neuronal connectivity.

 For more information:

 - To grasp the basics of electroconvulsive therapy (ECT), check out this Scientific American article.

 - For a more in-depth history of ECT, read this Scientific American article.

 - The 1960s research on rats in the Science magazine can be found here. (http://science.sciencemag.org/content/160/3827/554.long)

 - This National Institute of Mental Health page explores the definition, causes, symptoms and treatments of post-traumatic stress disorder (PTSD).

 - For more on using ECT to erase painful memories in humans, check out this TIME article.